SublimeText/VintageEx/README.rst

 .. _latest version: https://bitbucket.org/guillermooo/vintageex/downloads/VintageEx.sublime-package
 ..
 TOOD: add link to Vintage's help file

-VintageEx doesn't replace Vintage.
-If you want to use vi key bindings, you need to have installed and enable the Vintage package (shipped with Sublime Text).
+**VintageEx doesn't replace Vintage**: To use vi key bindings, you need to enable the Vintage package (shipped with Sublime Text and *ignored* by default).

-VintageEx extends the vi-like functionality available in Sublime Text by adding a command-line mode that tries to remain close to Vim's.
-Furthermore, VintageEx uses commands in the Vintage package, so you will need to enable Vintage if you want to use VintageEx.
+VintageEx extends the vi-like functionality provided py Vintage by adding a command-line mode that tries to remain close to Vim's.

+Also, because VintageEx uses commands in the Vintage package, this package must be under your ``Packages`` folder with that name.
+This is mostly important to keep in mind if you contribute code to Vintage and have deleted the original package.

 Overview
 ========